 By the mid-1920s, Grabneck was gone.
-A mile and a half away, however, New Grabneck emerged in a clutch of unpaved streets on the far side of Hominy Swamp, a tributary of Contentnea Creek that wends its way, generally unobtrusively, across south Wilson.
+A mile and a half away, however, New Grabneck emerged in a clutch of unpaved streets on the far side of Hominy Swamp, a tributary of Contentnea Creek that wends its way, generally unobtrusively (when not sloshing out of its banks), across south Wilson.
 Per the 1930 Wilson city directory, all of the residents of this new settlement were African-American.

 Hill’s Wilson, N.C., City Directory (1930).

-Several of New Grabneck’s residents, including Bertha Best Freeman, Ida Jordan, Jeremiah Scarborough and Frank Mitchell, had lived in Grabneck.
+Several of New Grabneck’s residents, including Bertha Best Freeman, Mamie [Best] Jordan, Ida Jordan, Jeremiah Scarborough and Frank Mitchell, had lived in Grabneck.
 Was this coincidence, or were Grabneck’s people deliberately resettled on vacant property on another edge of town?

 New Grabneck was short-lived.
 As noted in this recollection by Marjorie Fulcher Stewart (a Best descendant), the area was cleared about 1960 in an urban renewal project that created moderate-income and public housing for whites.